wshanks/lyz/README.md

 Installation and Settings
 -------------------------
-1. Install LyZ  from Firefox Addons and restart Firefox.
+1. Download the lyz `.xpi` file from the [GitHub releases page](https://github.com/willsALMANJ/lyz/releases).
+2. Install LyZ in Zotero by selecting Add-ons from the Tools menu and then clicking the gear icon in the Add-ons window, selecting "Install add-on from file" and selecting the lyz `.xpi` file.
-2. Open LyX and set LyXServer path (in LyX go to menu, Tools > Preferences... > Paths and set LyXServer pipe to): Windows users can use the default path setting in LyZ, i.e. `\\.\pipe\lyxpipe`.
+3. Open LyX and set LyXServer path (in LyX go to menu, Tools > Preferences... > Paths and set LyXServer pipe to): Windows users can use the default path setting in LyZ, i.e. `\\.\pipe\lyxpipe`.
 Linux and Mac users can use e.g. `~/.lyxpipe` and change the LyZ settings accordingly.
-3. By default all characters are escaped, e.g. š becomes \v{s}.
+4. By default all characters are escaped, e.g. š becomes \v{s}.
 Set `extensions.lyz.use_utf8` to true in `about:config` to avoid escaping (in case you need to use non-latin scripts such as Chinese).
-4. Open document in LyX.
+5. Open document in LyX.

 Adding and inserting citations
 ------------------------------